 #2.
 Performance Testing

 When the live stream is viewed by a large audience, we’ll get numerous challenges related to larger data volume, higher concurrency, more realistic user login scenarios, and lower latency.
-Unpredictable user behaviours in video traffic and interactions would demand high-frequency and high bandwidth which would spike the performance indicators.
+Unpredictable user behaviors in video traffic and interactions would demand high-frequency and high bandwidth which would spike the performance indicators.

-When we are executing the performance testing we should simulate real user behaviours so that the test results can be closer to reality.
+When we are executing the performance testing we should simulate real user behaviors so that the test results can be closer to reality.
 We have to check the quality of the video on both the steamer’s side and the audience’s side.

 #3.
 Latency Testing

 In Livestream testing, latency is one of the important factors, less latency better the user experience.
-Here are some reasons why we might be facing latency issues in our application – video encoding pipeline duration, ingest and packaging operations duration, network propagation delays and CDN buffering.
+Here are some reasons why we might be facing latency issues in our application – video encoding pipeline duration, ingest and packaging operations duration, network propagation delays, and CDN buffering.

 #4.
 Usability Testing

 Here we make sure that the application’s user interface provides proper access to the features of the application.
-We would verify the layout, style, font, and text colour, checking whether the text and images on the page provide an operation-friendly environment.
+We would verify the layout, style, font, and text color, checking whether the text and images on the page provide an operation-friendly environment.

-We check on the navigation, consistency between various pages, menu, links and overall structure.
+We check on the navigation, consistency between various pages, menu, links, and overall structure.
 The user interface on the streamer’s side is completely different from the audience’s side.
 So we must perform usability testing for both sides separately.

-It should be noted that the functions of the audience side and the host side of the same live streaming software are different.
+It should be noted that the functions of the audience side and the host side of the same live-streaming software are different.
 Therefore, the testing performed on the host side differs from checks performed on the audience side.